oleiade/k6-testing/README.md

 await expect(page.locator('input')).toHaveValue('test');
 ```

-### 2. Retrying Assertions
+### 2. Auto-Retrying Assertions

-Perfect for UI testing, these assertions automatically retry until they pass or timeout:
+Perfect for UI testing, these assertions will retry until the assertion passes, or the assertion timeout is reached.
+Note that retrying assertions are async, so you must await them.
+By default, the timeout for assertions is set to 5 seconds, and the polling interval is set to 100 milliseconds.

 | Assertion            | Description                |
 |----------------------|----------------------------|